 Through the fourth week of the term 25% (Sept.
 26 - Oct.
 2)

 After the fourth week of the term 0% (Oct.
 3 - Dec.
 15)

 Withdrawal from Classes

-Students who wish to withdraw from all classes for the term or withdraw permanently
+A student who wishes to withdraw from all classes for the term, or to withdraw permanently

 date the student attended classes.
 If notification is postmarked by the last day of